-This weeks golf course is a long par 70 of 7,329 yards.
+This weeks golf course is a long par 70 of 7,459 yards.
 This means there are plenty of very long par 4’s and players are going to have to hit good (and long) shots off the tee to have reasonable approaches from the fairway to get to some greens in regulation.
-The course also favours a right to left tee shot with the vast majority of holes requiring a draw.
+The weather is also shaping up for the course to be wet, which will make the course play even longer.
 I think this will play a big factor and I’ve included it in what I’m looking for with my plays.

 For my picks I will be using the best available odds from any of our recommended sportsbooks.